jmsdnns/jmsdnns.com/content/quotations/index.md

 _"Each problem that I solved became a rule which served afterwards to solve other problems."_
 - **Rene Descartes**

+_"Normal is not something to aspire to, it's something to get away from."_
+- **Jodie Foster**

+_"You have trust in what you think.
+If you splinter yourself and try to please everyone, you can't."_
+- **Annie Leibovitz**

 _"A mathematician is a device for turning coffee into theorems."_
 - **Paul Erdos**